sshuair/torchsat/README.md

 ## Showcase
-If you extend this model to other datasets or build projects that use it, we'd love to hear from you.
+If you extend this repository or build projects that use it, we'd love to hear from you.

 ## Reference